SalzzZ/sonar-oauth2/README.md

 ## Overview

 This is a plugin meant to add OAuth2 support to SonarQube.
-Currently, the core OAuth2 plugin is implemented, but the integration with the SonarQube UI is not.
+Currently, the core OAuth2 plugin is implemented, but only Google OAuth2 has been integrated with the SonarQube UI.
+Works with Sonar 5.1